 Mental health presents itself to us in different ways and there are lots of overlap and similarities.
 But for the most part, it’s an intensely subjective experience.
-What brings on feelings of anxiety or depression, stress or anger can be so different to other peoples, that you might not recognise them at first.
-Identifying your triggers is the first step to recovery but being aware of them on a day to day basis might not be really all that easy or obvious.
+What brings on feelings of anxiety or depression, stress or anger can be so different to other peoples, that you might not recognize them at first.
+Identifying your triggers is the first step to recovery but being aware of them on a day-to-day basis might not be really all that easy or obvious.

 Most of the information out there refers to general symptoms and triggers, often for parents or family members, but understanding your own emotions is just as, if not more, important.
 Sometimes they don’t appear as you expect them to.

 “MINDS ARE UNIQUE.
 They go wrong in unique ways.
 My mind went wrong in a slightly different way to how other minds go wrong.
 Our experience overlaps with other people’s, but it is never exactly the same experience.” – Matt Haig

 Triggers can be situations, places, conversations or words that prompt or increase mental health symptoms/reactions.
 Commonly used in association with PTSD, triggers are also applicable to issues such as depression and anxiety, eating disorders or substance abuse.